nektcom/nekt-dev-container/README.md

 ## Using the Notebook

-The template notebook is pre-filled to help you load tables directly from S3, perform the required data transformations, and guide you on the next steps to deploy your code on our platform.
+The template notebook is pre-filled to help you load tables directly from your Lakehouse, perform the required data transformations, and guide you on the next steps to deploy your transformation code on our platform.
 Here's a quick overview of how to use it:

 - **Load Data**: Follow the steps in the notebook to connect to your data sources and load the data into the notebook environment.
 - **Transform Data**: Utilize the pre-built functions or add your own transformations as needed.